rickycourtes/accordion/README.md

 ### CDN

-Link directly to the Simple Accoridon files on unpkg.
+Link directly to the Simple Accordion files on unpkg.

 ``` html
 <!-- CSS -->